 One last consideration is the extras on your bag, like hooks for your bag tags or a place to put your towel.

-You may want an umbrella clip if you live in a tropical climate with a rainy season.
-During these months, it often rains for a short time every morning.
-When you’re golfing in the mornings, it might be nice to have an extra place to put your umbrella.
+If you live in a tropical climate with a rainy season, you may want an umbrella clip.
+During these months, it often rains for a short time every morning, so when you’re golfing in the mornings, it might be nice to have an extra place to put your umbrella.

 Yet you may also consider extras like this unnecessary.
 Be sure you know which luxuries and accessories you consider vital.
-Some of these can drive the price up, so you’ll have to factor the bonus features into your budget.
+Some of these can increase the price, so you must factor the bonus features into your budget.

 The Ultimate Golf Bag